jankaspar/ts-discriminated-union/doc/types-explained.md

-  Call to .match(x) returns interface which require at least one case (FirstMatchableN) This interface for union of n cases is more complicated, it needs to have n methods to mach each individual case, and return another interface for matcheble of n-1 cases (MatchableN)
+  Call to .match(x) returns interface which require at least one case (FirstMatchableN) This interface for union of n cases is more complicated, it needs to have n methods to match each individual case, and return another interface for matchable of n-1 cases (MatchableN)

   Once we use case() we can call default() and retrieve result ba result(), if there is no case left.